dcomtois/summarytools/README.md

 |      **Total** |  150 |  100.00 |       100.00 |  100.00 |       100.00 |

 In this first example, the `plain.ascii` and `style` arguments were specified.
-However, since we have defined them globally with `st_options()`, they are redundant and will be omitted from hereon.
+However, since we have defined them globally for this document using `st_options()`, they are redundant and will be omitted from hereon.

 ### 2.1.1 Ignoring Missing Data